 Con: Showing a Potentially Cluttered House

 Any seasoned realtor will tell you that showing a cluttered lived-in home does you a disservice when trying to sell.
-Older adults who have lived in their homes for many years have often acquired a lot of “stuff.”
+Anyone who has lived in their home for many years has often acquired a lot of “stuff.”
 It doesn’t always create a positive first impression.

 Living in a home that is for sale is tough.
 Trying to keep it clean and “show ready” at all times isn’t easy.
-Equally as difficult is finding places for the senior to go during times the house is being shown.
+Equally as difficult is finding places to go during times the house is being shown, especially for seniors who are no longer driving.

 Because many potential buyers work during the daytime, it isn’t uncommon for them to want to visit homes in the early morning and late evening hours.
 These can be inconvenient times for seniors.